jonathan-nuvetech/BasicMOSFET3/README.md

    - After installation, you might need to restart the command prompt or PowerShell
    - Note: Depending on how you install Python, the commands below may start with 'py' or they may start with 'python'.

-2. Install required packages
+2. Install required packages.
+You can install each one individually as shown below:
    - py -3 -m pip install numpy
    - py -3 -m pip install PyQt5
    - py -3 -m pip install PyOpenGL
    - py -3 -m pip install matplotlib
+Or you can install using:
+   - pip install -r requirements.txt

 3. Run BasicMOSFET3.py
    - py -3 BasicMOSFET3.py